humdek-unibe-ch/tbi-gaze/README.md

         // the Tobii installation path
         "TobiiPath": "C:\\Program Files (x86)\\Tobii\\",

         // Path to a transparent mouse icon.
-This is used to hide the mouse pointer "BlankMouseIconPath": "blank.cur",
+This is used to hide the mouse
+        // pointer
+        "BlankMouseIconPath": "blank.cur",

         // Path to the standard mouse pointer icon.
-This is used to resore the mouse pointer "StandardMouseIconPath": "C:\\Windows\\Cursors\\aero_arrow.cur",
+This is used to restore the
+        // mouse pointer
+        "StandardMouseIconPath": "C:\\Windows\\Cursors\\aero_arrow.cur",

         // Tobii EyeX command to run a calibration